nicodestefanis01/gusto-data-agent/README.md

 "Show credit loss transactions with amounts over $1000" "Show me ATO transactions from the last quarter"
-"Find ATO-related payments with losses greater than $500"
+"Find ATO-related payments with losses greater than $500" "Show total payments for fiscal year 2024"
+"What were the losses in the current fiscal year?"
 ```

 ## 📋 Important Data Rules